“Those guys don’t know what they’re doing. They always stuff it up. They’re idiots.”

 Thinking someone else is an idiot is the easy way out.
 Often when someone is “stupid”, it’s because very little effort has been made to understand what they need, or there has been little effort to train the customers regarding your team’s product or service.

-An adversarial internal team attitude forms a bias against your stakeholders
+1. A bad attitude in the workplace forms a bias against your stakeholders

 If your team is stuck in a pattern of blaming others for being incompetent, this will be reflected in their behaviour.
 Even subconsciously, your team will start to treat these stakeholders differently.